SnailCharger/davan690.github.io/_posts/2019-02-01-manual-phd-index.md

 ## Phd index

+*Full layout*

-Full layout: here currently but as the documents increase I will convert this into a bookdown document (and then a html book).
+As the documents increase I will convert this into a bookdown document (and then a html book).

 - Introduction: [coming]
 - Beech Forest Dynamics: [here]({link beech-forest-objectives})
 - Mixed Forest Dynamics: [here]({link mpd-forest-objectives})
 - DOC paper: [coming]
 - Discussion: [coming]